Emollient Safety

 What are emollient skin products?

 They are moisturisers which may contain paraffin, shea or cocoa butter, beeswax, lanolin, nut oil or mineral oils and they work by covering the skin with a protective film or barrier which keeps the moisture in.
+They are available as ointments, creams, lotions, sprays and shower and bath products.

 Are they only prescribed by doctors?